-Playa San Juanillo Map
+San Juanillo Beach Parking

 Playa San Juanillo Beach

+You’ll drive through a very small town and end up at what looks like the road to nowhere.
+But instead, you end up at a gorgeous beach!
 This beach isn’t huge but it’s absolutely lovely.
 And the reason for that is that there are actually two beaches that come together as one!

 You’ll see graffiti saying “No Marina” and signs about keeping the beach clean.
 The locals know that they have a special gem and want to make sure it stays as pristine and pure as possible.